zhushangwen/LTC-Accel/README.md

 * 🎉**June 26, 2025**: Paper accepted to **ICCV 2025**!
 * 🚀**March 10, 2025**: Open‑sourced **LTC‑Accel** code for **Stable Diffusion v3.5**.

+### Introduction
+**LTC-Accel** is a **training-free acceleration framework** that enhances sampling efficiency in diffusion models by identifying and leveraging **Local Transition Coherence (LTC)**.
+Our approach is model-agnostic and compatible with almost all the pipelines, achieving a maximum **10x** speedup when combined with distillation models.

 ### Table of Contents

 - [Quickstart](#quickstart)